fstarnaud/ozp-documentation-wiki/Developer_Setup.md

 **Pre-requisite**
  * Latest Version of VirtualBox
  * Latest Version of Vagrant
- * MacOS or Ubuntu (This has not been testing for windows)
+ * MacOS or Ubuntu (This has not been tested on windows)

 **Build and install OZP**